-Especially with its building projects, the Society gives close attention to its environmental impact.
-Matters considered include: unused materials, construction waste management, renewable energy sources and water management.
+The Society gives close attention to the environmental impact of its construction and maintenance activities.
+Matters considered include: unused materials, construction waste management, renewable energy sources, water management and reduction of travel times for volunteers working on projects.
 Conservation surveys are commissioned as necessary.
-Projects are registered with sustainability monitoring agencies such as BREEAM (Building Research Establishment Environmental Assessment Method) when this is required by local authorities.

-The Society recognises the importance of environmental protection, especially with significant undertakings, and works in harmony with our Environmental Policy.
-This policy reflects the commitment to establish an Environmental Management System to monitor and control its environmental aspects; to assess and regularly re-assess the environmental effects of its activities; to conduct its activities in a manner that is sensitive to the needs and concerns of the surrounding inhabitants and environment; to integrate environmental issues into decision making; to reduce or eliminate pollution and nuisance; to minimise energy waste and materials; to protect biodiversity and ecosystems; to promote the use of sustainable, recyclable and renewable materials; and to educate and train volunteers in the use of environmentally conscious practices.
+The Society's Environmental Policy reflects the commitment to establish an Environmental Management System to monitor and control its environmental aspects; to assess and regularly re-assess the environmental effects of its activities; to conduct its activities in a manner that is sensitive to the needs and concerns of the surrounding inhabitants and environment; to integrate environmental issues into decision making; to reduce or eliminate pollution and nuisance; to minimise energy waste and materials; to protect biodiversity and ecosystems; to promote the use of sustainable, recyclable and renewable materials; and to educate and train volunteers in the use of environmentally conscious practices.